Ezekiel-DA/MW4-firmware/README.md

 # OTA updates

 ## Principle
 The costume can receive Over-The-Air updates via BLE from the companion app.
+To do this, we use two characteristics on the Costume Controller service: one to transmit data, one for control messages.

+Actual byte values for control messages can be found in `config.h`; they'll be refered to by name here.

-To trigger an update, the process is as follows:
+To trigger an update, the process from the central (e.g. iOS app) is as follows:
 * Look for the device as usual by querying for the advertised Costume Controller service
 * Query the FW version characteristic of this service to check the current version
 * Check this version against some reference, e.g. the `deployment.json` file stored in S3 at `<REDACTED>`.
 Format to be nailed down later...
 * If version checks passes, download the corresponding firmware file, e.g.: ``http://${manifest.host}${manifest.bin}`` where manifest is the parsed JSON file from above.
-* Cut up the firmware file into 512 byte chunks
+* Cut up the firmware file into ~500 byte chunks (query device MTU if possible?
+Or should we pass this info somehow?)
+* Begin the OTA process by sending the `OTA_CONTROL_START` message on the control characteristic
+* Wait for the device to acknowledge that the OTA process is ready, which it does by setting the control characteristic to `OTA_CONTROL_ACK`
+* Clear the control characteristic to `OTA_CONTROL_NOP`
+* Loop over sending the chunks by writing to the data characteristic
+* Once done, notify the device that the OTA upload is complete by settign the control characteristic to `OTA_CONTROL_END`
+* TODO: should the device ACK this?
+Should the central do something in response?
+Probably doesn't matter since the device is about to reboot... assuming everything went okay.

+TODO: this could probably use some sort of error handling, but the ESP32 SDK should have our back for most failure cases and should at worst recover on a reboot?

 ## Manifest file
 Structure of `deployment.json`: